One of the top reasons women (and men) don’t travel often is money.

 The system only works if you commit to tracking EVERYTHING you spend.
 It sounds like a pain in the butt at times, but it only works if you commit to the process.
 You may be able to see your spending pattern after a month of tracking.
 It will take at least another month to see if you are actually curbing your spending habits.
-So it would be ideal to track your expenses for at least a minimum of three months to see if you have saved money or not.
+So it would be ideal to track your expenses for at least three months to see if you have saved money.

-Also, it requires some time to see if your efforts in minimizing your expenses are actually working or not.
-For example, if you used to buy coffee every day and you scaled back to once a week only, you will see a significant decrease in dollar value in later months.
+Also, it requires some time to see if your efforts to minimize your expenses are actually working or not.
+For example, if you used to buy coffee every day and scaled it back to once a week only, you will see a significant decrease in dollar value in later months.

-Analyze your spending habit and minimize your targetted expenses
+2. Analyze your spending habits and minimize your targetted expenses

-Now that you know how to track your expenses, you can interpret what you are spending your money on and how you can save money.
+Now that you know how to track your expenses, you can interpret your spending and how you can save money.

-When I was going through my initial few months or even years, I was shocked at how much I spend on buying coffee at the coffee shop.
+When I was going through my initial few months or even years, I was shocked at how much I spent on buying coffee at the coffee shop.
 And I didn’t just buy a regular coffee; I go for the large lattes a few times a week.
 And I was shocked to see how much money I was spending on purchasing alcohol.
-I was trying to scale back on eating out because it could mean paying about $50 for each meal at a minimum.
-So I started cooking more and but I was drinking at home instead of at a restaurant.
+I was trying to scale back on eating out because it could mean paying at least about $50 for each meal.
+So I started cooking more but I was drinking at home instead of at a restaurant.
 It was a process I had to go through to understand my spending habits.

 The idea is to analyze your spending habits and minimize your targetted expenses.
-If you noticed your entertainment category is really high, perhaps you only go out once a week instead of every night as an example.
-Or if you see you are spending a big chunk of your paycheque on expenses relating to your car, then the remedy could include driving less, take public transportation, park your car in a less expensive parking lot, etc.
+If you noticed your entertainment category is really high, perhaps you only go out once a week instead of every night, for example.
+Or if you see you are spending a big chunk of your paycheque on expenses relating to your car, then the remedy could include driving less, taking public transportation, parking your car in a less expensive parking lot, etc.

-When I first started this exercise, I didn’t know how much I want to save because I had no idea what is even possible.
-But after a few months, I can see a pattern of my spending habits and be able to scale back my expenses.
-It is only then I can determine how much I can save each month.
+When I started this exercise, I didn’t know how much I wanted to save because I did not know what was possible.
+But after a few months, I can see a pattern in my spending habits and be able to scale back my expenses.
+Only then can I determine how much I can save each month.

 Without doing the exercise, it is difficult to determine how much money you can actually save.
 And the number is different for everyone.
-It all depends on how much you make, what your fixed expenses are, your general spending habits, etc.
+It all depends on how much you make, your fixed expenses, general spending habits, etc.